-- an administrative or professional staff member of a public library; - a ranking officer in the Armed Forces; - an official at an embassy or consulate office.
+- an administrative, professional, faculty, or library staff member of a recognized public or private elementary, middle, or secondary school; - an administrative or professional staff member of a public library; - a ranking officer in the Armed Forces; - an official at an embassy or consulate office.

-A proposed invigilator may not be a friend, neighbour, coworker, supervisor, family member, or relative of the student, and may not live at the same address as the student.
+A proposed invigilator may not be a friend, neighbour, co-worker, supervisor, family member, or relative of the student, and may not live at the same address as the student.
 Exceptions may be considered for students who live in remote communities and who do not have access to one of the individuals from the above categories within a 40 km radius of the student's residence.
-The Office of the Registrar must be confident that the individual selected will ensure that the examination invigilation quidelines will be followed and that there is no conflict of interest between the approved invigilator and student.
+The Office of the Registrar must be confident that the individual selected will ensure that the examination invigilation guidelines will be followed and that there is no conflict of interest between the approved invigilator and student.

-AU students are not permitted

-to act as invigilators for other AU students without the written permission of an authorized representative of AU as designated by the AU Registrar.
+AU students are not permitted to act as invigilators for other AU students without the written permission of an authorized representative of AU as designated by the AU Registrar.
 Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by an authorized representative of AU as designated by the AU Registrar.

-If these options are not available to you, email Examination Services Unit, Office of the Registrar.
+If these options are not available to you, email Examination Services Unit,

+Office of the Registrar.
 A staff member will help you determine a suitable location and an acceptable invigilator.
-If you would like to request and invigilator review, fill out the Invigilator Request Form and email it to invigilation@athabascau.ca.
+If you would like to propose a new invigilator for AU review and approval, fill out the Invigilator Request Form and email it to examunit@athabascau.ca.